 You have one objective: get to the Visitor Center on the Jurassic Park island, aided by the cards that re-stock your supplies in certain areas.
 The trouble is it’s just a flat surface with a picture of an island.
 Maybe if it popped up it would have been more fun?

 This is a very simplistic game.
 The idea is to be the first to discover dry land, which you do by collecting cards (guns, rope etc).
 But then you have to destroy something or other to get the compass and … yeah, we’re not entirely sure why they thought this game would be fun either.
 It’s basically a blue board with some numbered dots and lines on it.

 Harry Potter and the Philosopher’s Stone Mystery at Hogwarts Game

-OK in all honesty this isn’t a bad game.
+Okay, in all honesty, this isn’t a bad game.
 It’s basically Cluedo but with Harry Potter themes, so of course it would work.
-It’s the fact that it’s a blatant rip off of a classic that brings it down in our estimation.
+It’s the fact that it’s a blatant rip-off of a classic that brings it down in our estimation.
 You may as well play the original game.
 If you do play it, make sure you have at least 3 – 4 players.
 It’s less fun otherwise.